Share options in severance packages

 Vested share options: are those that you already have the right to exercise (i.e. you could already purchase the shares).

-Can your employer take away your access to the share options?
+Can your employer remove your access to share options?

 Claiming your share options in the case of unfair dismissal

 If you are dismissed unfairly, you may be able to include the value of share options in your claim.
 This is a possibility even if the criteria and rules within the share plan say that you waive all such rights.

 This is because the value of the shares is something you have lost as a result of your unfair dismissal.

 This is a complex area of employment law and you would be well advised to consult a specialist if you found yourself in these circumstances.

 Claiming your share options with less than 2 years’ service